stanly3690/HotSpotAnalysis_Plugin/README.md

 ```sh
  $ python get-pip.py
 ```
-(Further Information regarding `PIP` installation can be found in: https://packaging.python.org/en/latest/installing/#install-pip-setuptools-and-wheel)
+(Further information regarding `PIP` installation can be found in: https://packaging.python.org/en/latest/installing/#install-pip-setuptools-and-wheel)

 Download the following packages according to your Python version and your Operating System characteristics: